 - Complete impaction: Most parts of the wisdom tooth would’ve emerged out of the gums, but not fully.
 It can be quite a painful condition, especially when anything comes in contact with the tooth.

 - Partial impaction: The tooth would’ve emerged out of the gums only a little, after which it would’ve been ‘stuck’.
 It may have to be cut into pieces before being extracted.

 - Soft tissues impaction: The wisdom tooth would be stuck under the gums itself, which can put the surrounding gums and jawbone at risk as well.

 Wisdom tooth extraction

 All tooth extractions will be performed under the influence of local anesthesia to reduce pain and discomfort.
-In case of soft tissue impaction, the tooth will be exposed by cutting a slit on the gums.
+In the case of soft tissue impaction, the tooth will be exposed by cutting a slit on the gums.
 In most cases, the tooth would be gripped using forceps and pulled out in one firm pull.
-But, in case of complicated extractions, the tooth may have to be cut into smaller fragments and extracted.
+But, in the case of complicated extractions, the tooth may have to be cut into smaller fragments and extracted.
 Suitable medication will be given to ease the pain and heal the extraction site.